 Supporting Care-Experienced People into Higher Education

-This Collier Charitable funded grant is undertaking novel discovery work about career information and support gaps for care-leavers relating to their entry to higher education.
+Researchers are undertaking novel discovery work about career information and support gaps for care-leavers relating to their entry to higher education.
 The findings will provide universities with greater understanding about information barriers to higher education for care-leavers and increase understanding in career development practitioners about the needs of care-experienced young people.

 Care-leavers have experienced removal from their parental home during childhood.
 This may be as a result of neglect, abuse, death of family members or inability of family members to care for them.
 When removed, children may stay with relatives in a kinship care arrangement, foster care or residential care, e.g. a group home.